-1. This is a class action seeking declaratory relief arising from Plaintiff and Class members' contracts of insurance with Defendant.
+1. This is a class action seeking declaratory relief arising from Plaintiff and Class members' contracts of insurance with Defendants.

-2. In light of the global coronavirus disease 2019 ("COVID-19") pandemic and state and local government orders ("Civil Authority Orders") mandating that all non-essential in-store businesses must shut down nationwide, daycare centers, including but not limited to Plaintiff's business, have suffered significant business losses.
-Because of the shutdown, Plaintiff and Class members only provide daycare to a de-minimis number of customers who work in essential employment during the pandemic.
+2. In light of the global coronavirus disease 2019 ("COVID-19") pandemic and state and local government orders ("Civil Authority Orders") mandating that all non-essential in-store businesses must shut down nationwide, hair salons, including but not limited to Plaintiff's business, have suffered significant business losses.
+Because of the shutdown, Plaintiff and Class members shut their doors for customers on March 15, 2020.

 3. Plaintiff and Class members' insurance policies provide coverage for all nonexcluded business losses, and thus provide coverage here.
 4. As a result, Plaintiff and Class members are entitled to declaratory relief that their businesses are covered for all business losses that have been incurred in an amount greater than \$5,000,000.